 Because exams are worth up to 100 points and assignments up to 4 points each, the maximum raw score is 500.
-10 raw points (2% of the raw point total) are deducted for each missed weekly interaction.
-Extra credit may be available for certain in class activities as may be announced by the instructor.
+10 raw points (2% of the raw point total) may be deducted for each missed weekly interaction.
+3 raw points (0.6% of the raw point total) are deducted for each day of an extension beyond the course deadline.